Umuzi-org/tech-department/content/topics/unit-testing/tdd-horrors/_index.md

 - Avoid making tests depend on each other, either explicitly or implicitly.
 Dependencies among tests are a path to pain, expense, fragility, and complication.
 - Pay attention to failure messages.
 Make each failure message as helpful for diagnosis as you can.
 - Do not skimp on the refactoring.
 It is the refactoring that will keep your code (including the tests) easy to understand and change
 - Naming conventions: in general, be careful with your naming conventions. make sure your naming convention consistent, names should be more descriptive.
+Name your files properly and according to what's inside them.
 - Keep good directory structure and delete all junk files.
 - Avoid messy indentation (install prettier).
-- Test for errors/exception, to do that your tests need to use:
+- Test for errors/exception, sometimes code is supposed to throw an error or raise an exception.
+In these cases your tests should make sure that the error happens as it should, to do that your tests need to use:

     Javascript:
     ```js